 A Different Measure of Success

-There is a real danger in living life based on the approval of others because if we’re not careful, we leverage those around us for what we desire most.
+There is a real danger in living life based on the approval of others because if we’re not careful, we leverage those around us to feed our desire to be liked.
 When we begin leveraging people for our own gratification—using them for our validation—we become pawns to our own pride.
-You see this in addicts who rob the family they love to feed their destructive habits.
-If we’re not careful, we’ll do the same.

 Jake reminded me that success isn’t always measured by the approval of those who are closest to us.
 Success is measured by our willingness to hold true to our deepest convictions and pour everything we have into it, regardless of what everyone else says.